-- 1. Measure is responsive to specific program goals and statutory requirements - 2.
-Measure specifications must be publicly available - Measure steward will provide CMS with technical assistance and clarification on the measure as needed - 4.
-Promote alignment with specific program attributes - Potential use of the measure in a program does not result in negative unintended consequences - Measures are preferred to be fully developed and tested, preferably in the PCH environment - 7.
-Measures must be feasible to implement across PCHs

-- 8. CMS has the resources to operationalize and maintain the measure - 9.
-If feasible, measure should be digital, such as an eCQM
+- 1. Measure is responsive to specific program goals and statutory requirements. - 2.
+Measure specifications must be publicly available. - 3.
+Measure steward will provide CMS with technical assistance and clarification on the measure as needed for review and presentation of the measure at PRMR and during Proposed and/or Final Rule writing, as well as post implementation support for FAQs and/or attestation guides if the measure is adopted into the CMS quality reporting program. - 4.
+Promote alignment with specific program attributes. - 5.
+Potential use of the measure in a program does not result in negative unintended consequences. - Measures are preferred to be fully developed and tested, preferably in the PCH environment. - 7.
+Measures must be feasible to implement across PCHs. - 8.
+CMS has the resources to operationalize and maintain the measure. - 9.
+If feasible, measure should be digital, such as an eCQM.